ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 Thus, FNF is the sine function measured in degrees, and FNL is the function log-to-the-base-ten.

 The DEF statement may occur anywhere in the program.
 The user needs to be cautioned that the variable used in the DEF statement must not be subscripted, and that it is used every time that function is used.
 Thus, in a program containing FNF as above defined, it is best not to use the variable Z elsewhere in the program.

-The expression on the right of the equal sigh can be any expression that can be fit into one line.
+The expression on the right of the equal sign can be any expression that can be fit into one line.
 It could involve many other variables besides the one denoting the argument of the function.
 Thus,